 Russell Yee, Henry Chang and Shannon McNary

 These students also work in Dr. Vierra's laboratory on the isolation of new silk genes from black widow spiders, as well as silk overexpression in bacteria and yeast.
 For the past two summers, they have worked full-time on the manipulation of spider silk genes using recombinant DNA methodology.
 Their studies have led to a better understanding regarding the molecular constituents of black widow silk, which has helped advance our knowledge with respect to the incredible tensile strength and elasticity found in silk threads.
-Long-term objectives include being able to produce synthetically for commercial applications, which include the use of synthetic silk for ropes and cords, medical sutures, bullet proof vests, and lightweight airplane wing materials.
+Long-term objectives include being able to produce synthetically for commercial applications, which include the use of synthetic silk for ropes and cords, medical sutures, bullet proof vests and lightweight airplane wing materials.

-Biological Science Facilities
+Biological Sciences Facilities